 MIT housing resources

 The MIT Housing Office provides information on off-campus rental housing.
-Fellows are not eligible to live in MIT dormitories or graduate residences.
 Fellows will find information on neighborhoods, realtors, MIT-owned apartments, roommates, and private rental listings in nearby communities.
+Fellows are eligible to live in MIT graduate residences through the Graduate Housing Waiting List, though space is limited.
+Information about on-campus housing options for ASP students (called “Special Students” by MIT Student Life) can be found here.
 Telephone 617-253-1493 to contact the MIT Off-Campus Housing Service.

 MIT family resources